YuhangYuan1/AI_ForwardChaining-BackwardChaining/README.md

-#Project_ExpertSystem is a project implements forward chaining and backward chaining
+Project_ExpertSystem is an intelligent computer expert system for career advising.
+It implements both forward chaining and backward chaining